-- Catch-and-release for rainbow trout, except anglers 14 years of age or younger may take 1 rainbow trout daily and in possession, any size. - Artificial lures only.
+- Catch-and-release for rainbow trout, except anglers 14 years of age or younger may take 1 rainbow trout daily and in possession, any size. - Artificial lures only with barbless, single-pointed hooks.
+No treble or double hooks.
+Anglers may remove treble or double hooks from the lure and replace them with a single hook, or the shanks may be cut off the other hook points to leave a single hook.
+Lures with multiple hook attachments may still be used but any treble hook must be replaced by a single hook.